 The first thing Andrew Gelman is presenting in his blog is a visual summary of our data (a scatter plot).
 He uses this to say that there is nothing going on around the threshold (the discontinuity) and all we can see is evidence for noise (and even garden of forking paths!).
 I am not impressed by this reasoning but I still find it relevant to comment on.
 Specifically, we know that a visual presentation of a discontinuity can be strong evidence for an effect, but it’s not sufficient to say that there is no effect because we cannot eyeball a difference.

-To understand this, consider this figure made by the economist C. Kirabo Jackson shows that demonstrates how RD plots are not useful to assess the existence of an effect.
+To understand this, consider this figure made by the economist C. Kirabo Jackson on how RD plots are not useful to assess the existence of an effect.

 Specifically, the figure shows a statistically significant effect but it is clear that we cannot observe this effect.
 I do still believe it is relevant to look at the raw data to get a sense of what we are looking at, but I am not sure why our evidence is less compelling just by looking at the raw data.